 Connect a new backup disk to your Mac

-Connect a new disk to your Mac, then choose one of the following in the dialog that appears:
+Connect a new disk to your Mac, then choose one of the following in the dialogue that appears:

 If your Mac is in sleep or your backup disk isn’t available when it’s time for a scheduled backup, the backup isn’t performed.
 Backups resume after the Mac and disk are available again.